vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 When the ‘Goparāja argument’ has thus proven to be invalid, there seems to be no longer any reason not to date King Sarabha around the middle of ´ the 5th century, as one is inclined to do on the basis of the palaeography of the inscriptions of his soṇThe paramabhat.t.āraka to whom Narendra refers might therefore have been Kumāragupta I himself, whose biruda and coinage the kings of Kosala, in particular Mahendra/Mahendrāditya, may have sought to imitate.
 31 During the second half of the 5th century, when Mahendra and Narendra ruled—Narendra at least for 24 years—Gupta power was certainly on the wane, a fact of which the Vākāt.aka kings Haris.eṇa and Narendrasena may have temporarily taken advantage, to judge by their claims of suzerainty over Kosala/Kosalā and Mekalā.
 32 However, a disruption of the rule of Sarabhapur ´

 headed characters of the 5th–6th century A.d.
-Below the legend are a cluster of seven dots and a letter ‘ru’ (?); in one case the letter looks like u or d. [. . . ] The legend on these coins is in box-headed characters which resemble those of the Pīpard. ¯ulā grant of King Narendra of Sarabhapur family.’ ( ´ op. cit.
+Below the legend are a cluster of seven dots and a letter ‘ru’ (?); in one case the letter looks like u or d. [. . . ] The legend on these coins is in box-headed characters which resemble those of the Pīpard. ūlā grant of King Narendra of Sarabhapur family.’ ( ´ op. cit.
 137 f.)

 Another hoard found in Bhandara contains one coin of Srī-Mahendrāditya and eleven ´ coins of Srī-Prasannamātra (JNSI XVI, 216). ´